polterguy/polterguy.github.io/index.md

 ## Machine Learning and AI

-Aista Magic Cloud allows you to generate your own Machine Learning models in seconds, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
+Aista Magic Cloud is scattered with AI and allows you to generate your own Machine Learning models in seconds, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
 Need a chat bot for your company answering questions about your company or domain?
 That's a 5 seconds job for Aista Magic Cloud as long as you have an existing website, and/or structured training data you can upload to your cloudlet.
 Use cases might be.

-* Expert law system, answering legal questions for your clients
+* Expert legal system, answering legal questions for clients
 * Medical expert advice system based upon AI and machine learning, giving you help when diagnosing patients and clients
-* Support chat bot for your enterprise, giving your client support for whatever questions they might have
+* Support chat bot for your enterprise, giving your clients support for whatever questions they might have related to your company
 * Automated sales expert systems, converting leads on your website into paying clients
+* Cognitive assistants, helping your employees with some specific task at hand
 * Etc, etc, etc

 ![Magic's Machine Learning parts](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/machine-learning.jpg)

 Creating a Machine Learning training model is incredibly difficult unless you know what you're doing.
-With Aista Magic Cloud it becomes 1,000 times easier, and you can literally do it by pointing Aista to your existing website, have our website scraper crawl your website, resulting in a custom AI expert system in some few seconds.
+With Aista Magic Cloud it becomes 1,000 times easier, and you can literally do it by pointing Aista to your existing website, have our web scraper crawl your website, resulting in a custom AI expert system model in some few seconds.

-## Frontend generator
+## The frontend generator

 In addition to the backend web API generator, Aista also contains a frontend generator, that creates a fully functional frontend web application for you in seconds.
 The generated code is perfect Angular code,